Polio: Southeast Asia

-The last case of polio in the region was in India (part of the WHO's South-East Asia Region) in January 2011.
-Since January 2011, there have been no reported cases of the wild polio infections in India, and in February 2012 the country was taken off the WHO list of polio endemic countries.

 On 27 March 2014, the WHO announced the eradication of poliomyelitis in the South-East Asia Region, which includes eleven countries: Bangladesh, Bhutan, North Korea, India, Indonesia, Maldives, Myanmar, Nepal, Sri Lanka, Thailand and Timor-Leste.
 With the addition of this region, 80 per cent of the world population was considered to be living in polio-free regions.

 Middle East

-In Syria difficulties in executing immunization programs in the ongoing civil war led to a return of polio, probably in 2012, acknowledged by the WHO in 2013.
-15 cases were confirmed among children in Syria between October and November 2013 in Deir Ezzor.
+As of January 2023, Syria is considered a polio-free country, but it remains at high risk for imported outbreaks.
+Difficulties in executing immunization programs in the ongoing civil war led to a return of wild polio in 2012–2013 15 cases were confirmed among children in Syria between October and November 2013 in Deir Ezzor.
 Later, two more cases, one each in rural Damascus and Aleppo, were identified.
-It was the first outbreak in Syria since 1999.
-Doctors and international public health agencies report more than 90 cases of polio in Syria, with fears of contagion in rebel areas from lack of sanitation and safe-water services.
-A vaccination campaign in Syria operated literally under fire and led to the deaths of several vaccinators, but returned vaccination coverage to pre-war levels.
+A vaccination campaign in Syria operated under gunfire and led to the deaths of several vaccinators, but returned vaccination coverage to pre-war levels.
+Another outbreak in 2017 was caused by circulating vaccine-derived poliovirus type 2 (cVDPV2).
+Both outbreaks were successfully contained through intensive vaccination campaigns and surveillance efforts.

-An outbreak of vaccine-derived polio was confirmed in 2017 in eastern Syria.
-Syria is currently free of polio, but is consider "at risk".
+In 2022, prior to the Israel-Hamas conflict, routine immunization coverage of eligible children exceeded 99%, but fell to less than 90% by the first quarter of 2024, according to the WHO.
+In 2024, the Gaza Health Ministry reported that several children have shown symptoms consistent with polio, with laboratory tests confirming that a 10-month-old child is infected with the virus.
+United Nations Secretary-General António Guterres urged for a weeklong cease-fire in Gaza to facilitate vaccinations and prevent a potential polio outbreak, emphasizing the risk faced by many children.

 Africa

-In 2003 in northern Nigeria – a country which at that time was considered provisionally polio free – a fatwa was issued declaring that the polio vaccine was designed to render children sterile.
+In 2003, in northern Nigeria – a country that at that time was considered provisionally polio free – a fatwa was issued declaring that the polio vaccine was designed to render children sterile.
 Subsequently, polio reappeared in Nigeria and spread from there to several other countries.
 In 2013, nine health workers administering polio vaccine were targeted and killed by gunmen on motorcycles in Kano, but this was the only attack.
 Local traditional and religious leaders and polio survivors worked to revive the campaign, and Nigeria was removed from the polio-endemic list in September 2015 after more than a year without any cases, only to be restored to the list in 2016 when two cases were detected.

 Africa was declared free of wild polio in August 2020, although cases of circulating vaccine-derived poliovirus type 2 continue to appear in several countries.

-A single case of wild polio which was detected in Malawi in February 2022, and another in Mozambique in May 2022 were both of a strain imported from Pakistan and do not affect the African region's wild poliovirus-free certification status.
+A single case of wild polio that was detected in Malawi in February 2022, and another in Mozambique in May 2022 were both of a strain imported from Pakistan and do not affect the African region's wild poliovirus-free certification status.